robert-wallis/webd/README.md

 # Installation

+## Download the executable

+The executables are in [the releases](https://github.com/robert-wallis/webd/releases/) section.
+They do not require the go language to be installed.

 ## Using `go get`.

 If you have the go language installed, run `go get` to download the source code and build the `webd` server.

 Once you have a built binary you don't need the go runtime on your prod server, just the webd or webd.exe file and your site templates.